Emily Thornberry should be supporting Israel’s Teenage Refuseniks not Labour’s Apologists for Israeli Apartheid

 reported on Thursday morning.

-in the occupation and oppression of the Palestinian people,” t
+in the occupation and oppression of the Palestinian people,” they wrote in a

 letter sent to Prime Minister Benjamin Netanyahu, Chief of Staff Gadi Eisenkot